duniter/duniter/doc/HDC.md

 #### Joining

-**Goal** Joining request is to be used for joining a given Community.
+**Goal** To be used for joining a given Community.

-A valid joining example would be:
+A valid example would be:

     Version: 1
     Currency: beta_brousoufs